b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 Imagine this: a peer or coworker expresses strong distaste for any food item that qualifies as a *sandwich*, and expects you to rationalize why you would willingly, knowingly eat such a garbage consumable.
 When you ask why he or she reacts so strongly to something so mundane, they might reply that they know *the truth*™️ as revealed by their religious leaders 200 years prior.
 Knowing that, would you like to join?

 And you begin to understand why Mormons insisting that coffee is evil just looks fucking weird to the rest of the world.
+Not in a quirky or "peculiar" way, mind you.
 Any further interaction with this hypothetical peer concerning their belief will be sullied by your recollection of their acrimonious response to a prosaic, otherwise uninteresting food item.
-No, you're not interested in joining— that venomous response to a goddamned sandwich is well beyond parameters of personal preference. *It's weird*.
+No, you're not interested in joining—that venomous response to a goddamned sandwich is well outside the parameters of personal preference. *It's weird*.

 &nbsp;